tue-mps-edu/asd-engd-project-2019-thermal-object-detection/CAD/README.md

 #### 1. Jetson Xavier Mounting Bracket
 #### 2. Thermal Camera Mounting Bracket

 The top priority for part design is that part must function properly without failing.
 While designing, it has been ensure that part can be made quickly and cost effectively.
-Following paragraph explains the design and development of mounting brackets in detail :
+Following paragraph explains the design and development of mounting brackets in detail.

-# Design and Manufacturing : Mounting Brackets

 ## Jetson Xavier mounting bracket